sh41664/Third-Assignment-JavaRing/README.md

 Your task is to implement a class hierarchy for different game entities, including **players and monsters**, each with unique abilities and attributes.
 By the end of this project, you will have a *functional game system* where players can **fight monsters in a turn-based combat system**, reinforcing your understanding of *OOP design* in a practical way.

-### **Game Concept**
-Java-Ring is a turn-based game where players take on the role of powerful warriors, each wielding unique weapons, and face off against fearsome monsters in combat.
-Both players and monsters have their own **health, attack power, and special abilities**.
-The game progresses through **turn-based battles**, where each entity (player or monster) attacks in sequence until one is defeated.

 ### **What is a Turn-Based Game?**
 In this combat system, two sides - which are usually the player's side and the enemy's side - attack each other in turns.
 The side which is not attacking can perform actions to avoid or deflect the enemy's attack.